mattiLeBlanc/heroes-of-shield/README.md

 ## Synopsis
 Demonstrating an Angular 7 app using Lazy Loaded Modules, storing data via a NestJS API using a MongoDB Docker Container.

+I also added OpenAPI (Swagger) for your pleasure :)

+**Ommisions (for the sake of time)**

+- Ideally, I would turn the API into multiple microservices to deal with there own concerns.
+For the sake of time, I have put them into one API.
+- There should be an IAM service so that we can use a Bearer token to communicate with the API
+- I want the IAM, Mongo, APIs and App to run in separate containers so that they could be orchastrated with something like Kubernetes.
+- Documentation: I can install and run something like Compodoc which will scan your files and create auto documentation.

 ## How to Run